tangentstorm/tangentswarm/README.md

 - Configure custom programs to run in each pane
 - Automatically assign ports to different branches
 - Run initialization commands for new repositories
+- Support for dynamic port substitution in commands
 - Persist configuration between sessions

 ## Installation